TheRealBaoBao/cloth-folding/README.md

 # 🤖 Vision-Based Towel Folding Robot with Imitation Learning
-Note: This version was pulled from a delayed branch for visibiity reasons; updates are currently in progress on a separate branch
+Note: This version was pulled from a delayed branch for visibility reasons; updates are currently in progress on a separate branch
 **A vision-based robotic system for towel flattening and folding**
 **Two-Stage Imitation Learning + Tunable Terminal Condition Classification (TTCC)**